Mormonism and slavery: Curse of Cain and Ham

 In 1836, Smith taught that the Curse of Ham came from God, and that it demanded the legalization of slavery.
 He warned those who tried to interfere with slavery would face divine consequences.
 While Smith never reversed his opinion on the Curse of Ham, he did start expressing more anti-slavery positions.
 In 1844, Smith wrote his views as a candidate for president of the United States.
 The anti-slavery plank of his platform called for a gradual end to slavery by the year 1850.
-His plan called for the government to buy the freedom of slaves using money from the sale of public lands.
+His plan called for the government to buy the freedom of enslaved people using money from the sale of public lands.

-After the succession crisis, Brigham Young consistently argued slavery was a "divine institution," even after the Emancipation Proclamation was issued during the Civil War by President Abraham Lincoln.
+After the succession crisis, Brigham Young consistently argued slavery was a "divine institution", even after the Emancipation Proclamation was issued during the Civil War by President Abraham Lincoln.
 In the year following the Emancipation Proclamation, Young gave several discourses on slavery and characterized himself as neither an abolitionist nor a pro-slavery man.
 He based his position on the scriptural curses.
-He also used these curses to justify banning blacks from the priesthood and from holding public office.
+He also used these curses to justify banning Black people from the priesthood and from holding public office.
 There is also evidence that Young believed in the racial superiority of white men.
 After Young, leaders did not use the curse of Cain to justify slavery, but this doctrine continued to be taught by President John Taylor and Bruce R. McConkie.
-The LDS Church today does not support slavery and disavows the theories advanced in the past that black skin is a sign of divine disfavor or curse.
+The LDS Church today does not support slavery and disavows the theories advanced in the past that Black people's skin tone is a sign of divine disfavor or curse.

-Most modern scholars believe "Canaanites" to refer to people of Semitic origin, not black African.
-Most Christian, Jewish and Muslim religions also reject the teaching that Canaanites were black Africans.
+Most modern scholars believe "Canaanites" to refer to people of Semitic origin, not of Black African origin.
+Most Christian, Jewish and Muslim religions also reject the teaching that Canaanites were Black Africans.